Giovanni Borgia, 2nd Duke of Gandía: Suspects

 In his speech at the consistory of 19 June, Pope Alexander VI explicitly exonerated some of the suspects.

 It is not known at whose hands he met his death.
 It has been stated that the Lord of Pesaro devised it, which we do not believe, or the Prince of Squillace, his brother, which is utterly false.
 We are certain, too, that the Duke of Urbino had no hand in it.
 God forgive the guilty, whoever he was.

 At the time, it was presumed that Alexander VI was aware of the identity of the real culprits but saw no opportunity to punish them immediately.
 "This morning I was told by a trustworthy person that at this time His Beatitude has very close news of the truth, but he will pretend otherwise to surprise the authors in their sleep, as they are very important people and of high status", the Florentine envoy, Alessandro Braccio reported on 23 June.

 The investigation lasted more than a year but it was concluded without results.
-In the end, the murder was never avenged, which contributed to the spread of the wildest rumours.
+The murder was never avenged, which contributed to the spread of wild rumours.
 Eventually the unsolved case became part of the black legend of the Borgia, and regarded as one of the most mysterious crimes in history.